5 Ways to Keep your Baby Cool during Hot Summer Nights

 When its hot, your child needs to have lightweight and breathable clothing, sleep sacks, and sheets.
 So put away the fleece (we recommend you ditch this fabric entirely - since polyester is such a yucky, skin irritating, non-breathable, oil-based fabric) and opt for a nice bamboo or organic cotton muslin material instead.
 The cool thing about bamboo is that it is also moisture wicking and anti-microbial, so it won't get all gross and filled with sweat should your baby get too hot, and thus doesn't have to be washed as often.

 Dress for the Temp

 If your house stays over 75*F all night, we recommend just a t-shirt and a lightweight sleep sack (under .5 TOG).

-If it's going to be over 80*F, you'll need just a t-shirt, or just a diaper + the lightest sack you can find (our Guava Jungle sack will do the trick!)
+If it's going to be over 80*F, you'll need just a t-shirt, or just a diaper + the lightest sack you can find (our lightweight sacks should do the trick!)

 No full length PJs, no footies, no socks, no fleece, no extra blankets.